Frequently Asked Questions

 Sacramento Ca 95820

 Anything else to know?
 It's common sense, but it's smart to be cautious with breathing paint fumes.
-We use respirators and always try to paint in well ventilated areas.
+We use respirators and always paint in well ventilated areas.

 Be careful with temperature and humidity ranges as this can affect paint adhesion and performance more than almost anything.
-Don't paint when its extremely hot, moderately cold, or raining, and you are mostly in the clear.
+Don't paint when it's hot, moderately cold, or raining or humid.

 Be ready for your DIY project to come out totally awesome, but rarely exactly will it turn out exactly how you expect it.